 Using the program

-Riders will continue to present their GO Pass, receipt, and their VCU, VCU Health System or Virginia Premier identification card when riding the Pulse.
-A mobile pass is expected to be available for students and employees for the Fall 2019 semester, which will ultimately replace the physical GO Passes.
+Riders will continue to present their GO Pass, proof of payment, and their VCU, VCU Health System or Virginia Premier identification card when riding the Pulse.
+A mobile pass is expected to be available for students and employees for the Spring 2020 semester, which will ultimately replace the physical GO Passes.

 In the meantime, new VCU employees should visit a Parking and Transportation customer service office to retrieve a GO Pass.
 VCU Health System employees will receive a GO Pass in your new employee orientation.
 In the event you do not receive a GO Pass at orientation, you may visit one of our customer service offices to retrieve one.